 Concorde was a masterpiece of engineering, a technological marvel and the greatest financial disaster in aviation history but for all who look skyward and dream, she is sadly missed.

-Fifty years ago today, Concorde 001 made its first test flight from Toulouse on 2 March 1969, piloted by André Turcat.
+Fifty-three years ago on March 2, 1969, Concorde 001 made its first test flight from Toulouse piloted by André Turcat.
 The first UK-built Concorde flew from Filton to RAF Fairford on 9 April 1969, piloted by Brian Trubshaw.

-And just over fifteen years ago, on October 24, 2003, the Concorde, on most people’s bucket list, made her last flight, as age and economic reality finally caught up with her.
+And just over eighteen years ago, on October 24, 2003, the Concorde, on most people’s bucket list, made her last flight, as age and economic reality finally caught up with her.

 She was the transport of choice for the rich and famous, the Concorde was part of a world beyond the reach of most people.

-Celebrities who forked out the $20,000 for the return trip from London to New York have included Elton John, Sting, Rod Stewart, Mick Jagger, Joan Collins, Luciano Pavarotti, Sean Connery, Robert Redford, Elizabeth Taylor, Joan Collins, Mike Tyson, Annie Lennox and Rod Stewart.
+Celebrities who forked out the $20,000 for the return trip from London to New York have included Elton John, Sting, Mick Jagger, Joan Collins, Luciano Pavarotti, Sean Connery, Robert Redford, Elizabeth Taylor, Joan Collins, Mike Tyson, Annie Lennox, and Rod Stewart.

 In 1985, Phil Collins used Concorde to perform at the 16-hour Live Aid both in London and Philadelphia before the show finished.